SharePoint/sp-dev-docs/docs/transform/modernize-userinterface-site-pages-powershell.md

 [!code-powershell[transformpages](../../sp-dev-modernization/Scripts/PageTransformation/Convert-WikiAndWebPartPages.ps1 "Transform pages to modern pages using PowerShell")]

-## Options for the ConvertTo-PnPClientSidePage cmdlet
+## Options for the ConvertTo-PnPPage cmdlet

-The **ConvertTo-PnPClientSidePage** cmdlet is the key cmdlet to modernize a given page.
+The **ConvertTo-PnPPage** cmdlet is the key cmdlet to modernize a given page.
 Below table lists the command line parameters that you can use to control the page transformation via this cmdlet.

 Parameter | Default | Supported For | Description
 ----------|---------|---------------|------------